ACA CENTRAL:

 ELIGIBILITY MANAGEMENT

-Under the ACA EMPLOYER MANDATE, also referred to as the EMPLOYER SHARED RESPONSIBILITY PROVISIONS [ESRP], AFFORDABLE LARGE EMPLOYERS [ALEs] are required to provide AFFORDABLE offers of heath coverage that meet both MINIMUM ESSENTIAL COVERAGE (MEC) and MINIMUM VALUE to at least 95% of their FULL-TIME EMPLOYEES.
+Under the ACA EMPLOYER MANDATE, also referred to as the EMPLOYER SHARED RESPONSIBILITY PROVISIONS [ESRP], APPLICABLE LARGE EMPLOYERS [ALEs] are required to provide AFFORDABLE offers of heath coverage that meet both MINIMUM ESSENTIAL COVERAGE (MEC) and MINIMUM VALUE to at least 95% of their FULL-TIME EMPLOYEES.

 You can find explanations of these terms here.